 The Canadian Chiropractic Association (CCA) believes that patient-centred interprofessional collaboration is critical to improving the quality of healthcare for Canadians.
 Interprofessional collaboration “strengthens health systems and improves health outcomes.”
 Patient satisfaction, quality of care, and the cost of care delivery can also be enhanced through a collaborative patient-centred approach.

-Chiropractors offer their expertise of various MSK conditions, including pain, which is a key driver of costs and healthcare utilization in Canada.
+Chiropractors offer their expertise of various musculoskeletal conditions, including pain, which is a key driver of costs and healthcare utilization in Canada.
 To appropriately manage pain, for example, a multi-modal, interprofessional approach is recommended.
-For MSK conditions, this collaborative approach should include chiropractic as an important conservative care option prior to considering medication or invasive interventions.
+For musculoskeletal conditions, this collaborative approach should include chiropractic as an important conservative care option prior to considering medication or invasive interventions.

 The CCA is the national, voluntary association that represents Canada’s almost 9,000 licensed doctors of chiropractic.
-As MSK experts, chiropractors provide the assessment, diagnosis, treatment and preventative care of biomechanical disorders originating from the muscular, skeletal and nervous systems.
+As spine, muscle and nervous system experts, chiropractors provide the assessment, diagnosis, treatment and preventative care of biomechanical disorders originating from the muscular, skeletal and nervous systems.
 Approximately 4.5 million Canadians use the services of a chiropractor each year.
 The CCA advocates on behalf of its members and their patients to advance the quality and accessibility of chiropractic care in Canada, and to improve the effectiveness and efficiency of the healthcare system.

 August 30, 2018